 The first step we take when you book your session is to have your planning session.
 It’s really important for us to get to know each other a bit before picture day.
 Having some rapport with Mom and Dad helps put young kids at ease.

-Your planning meeting also gives you a chance to tell me about each child and their personalities so that I’m well prepared to put them at ease and get the best possible photos of everyone.
+Your planning meeting also gives you a chance to tell me about each child and their personalities so that I’m well prepared to help them enjoy our time together and get the best possible photos of everyone.
 Understanding how your family interacts together is really helpful!

 We’ll pick a time of day that will work best for them.
 Are they most cooperative and happy after their afternoon nap or in the morning after breakfast?